mionova/100DaysOfCode-Challenge/README.md

 **Date**: May 24, 2021

-**Today's JavaScript Progress**: Reviewed some fundamental programming concepts and syntax of the JavaScript programming language that I've learned in the past:
+**Today's JavaScript Progress**: Reviewed fundamental JavaScript programming concepts and syntax that I've learned in the past, and completed three challenges:

-1. Created a function that returns the larger of two numbers.
+1. Create a function that returns the larger of two numbers.
-2. Displayed a story based on user input.
+2. Display d a story based on user input.
-3. Coded a Quiz of 5 questions.
+3. Code a 5-question Quiz.

 [View Work](https://github.com/mionova/100DaysOfCode-Challenge/tree/main/code/Day-001)
 &nbsp;